-As brought out in my posts under the “Women” category, Jehovah’s Witnesses have a patriarchal arrangement in the family and congregation, meaning ruled by men.
-Wives are to be submissive and obedient to husbands, and as I bring out in this post, elders are even instructed to keep secrets from wives about a husband’s marital infidelity, whereas she doesn’t enjoy that same confidentiality.
-Domestic violence was common when I was growing up, and has never been sufficiently addressed since then.
+As brought out in this site’s posts under the “Women” category, Jehovah’s Witnesses have a patriarchal arrangement in the family and congregation, meaning ruled by men.
+Wives are to be submissive and obedient to husbands, and, as I bring out in this post, elders are even instructed to keep secrets from wives about a husband’s marital infidelity, whereas she doesn’t enjoy that same confidentiality.

 It’s also rather stereotypical and sexist to think of cooking and cleaning as “women’s work.”
 Men can be great cooks, in the same way that women can run a lawnmower and make minor repairs around the house.
-I myself, as a woman, can (and have proven at one time or another over the years) unclog a garbage disposal, unclog a toilet, fix a leaking faucet, set up the home’s entertainment center, assemble furniture, refinish furniture, mow the lawn, trim the hedges, paint, install new ceiling fans, install new software on the computer, balance the checkbook, lay tile, and caulk a shower.
+I myself, as a woman, can unclog a garbage disposal, unclog a toilet, fix a leaking faucet, set up the home’s entertainment center, assemble furniture, refinish furniture, mow the lawn, trim hedges, paint, install new ceiling fans, install new software on the computer, balance the checkbook, lay tile, and caulk a shower.
+(Don’t get me started on what I’ve done under the hood of a car.)
 If I can do all those things and work full-time, why can’t a man wash dishes?

 Women Part of the Family?